 - Skills required: Organizational skills, information flow and curation, teaching abilities, and community-building expertise.

-Online and in-person program example: The Brilliant Rebellion
+Example: The Brilliant Rebellion

 Checkout Page customer The Brilliant Rebellion is an online community dedicated to self-development for “movers and shakers, rebels and renegades.”
-Their subscriber members get access to online gatherings, masterminds, expert sessions, and in-person community gatherings.

 9. Health and wellness subscriptions